FlyingDarkFox/FaceTunes/README.md

 ## You can also add helpline function when user sad or anger they can connect with your teams member.

+# this will add in this file :- src/components/CaptureImage/CaptureImage.tsx

 ```bash
 import Webcam from 'react-webcam'
 import React, { useRef, useState, useEffect } from 'react'